 It’s a mass produced parts and you need 8500 per months.
 Coming back to the finance parts.
 Usually you would say this is not a business case printing Aluminum.
 One roll for a A350 costs ready $ 12,5.
 If you print 30 in one go you are still looking at more than Euro 20.
 But I passed this on to a machine manufacturer.
 So I said build me a machine by 2017 which can produce 8500 rolls per months and the cost per roll may not exceed Euro 5.
 So I have turned this around and I am very confident we can archive this.

 We have developed very interesting parts.
 So currently I am building a small series of titanium parts with weight savings of 50%.
-Further we are able to reduce the time for mounting from two shifts to half an hour.
+Further, we can reduce the time for mounting from two shifts to half an hour.
 So you have to rethink of the product.

 This is a bracket holding a hydraulic barrel which is conventional an assembly of 126 parts joined with rivets.
 In the future we will print this part in one piece.
 You have to imagine what this means.
 So this is a 126:1 approach.
 So you won’t need 125 tools you have to store, there is no assembly, there is no logistic to get 126 parts in place and as you know there is always one missing.
 So it’s not just the cost of the product, you have to see the entire process.

 Hydraulic, 12,5 Mio. cycles we have done this together with LIEBHERR.
-Such a valve unit for a spoiler will, so god will, fly on our test machine end of this year.
+Such a valve unit for a spoiler will, so if God will, fly on our test machine end of this year.
 50% weight reduction.

 Cast parts especially double walled fuel pipes are highly interesting.
 There are business cases even with the slow machine we currently have.
 So instead of having 14 parts we print it in one part and we have made whole series of this already.
 This is the first set of a small batch production with approved series documentation.
 Printed double walled tubes in titanium.
 I can tell you tool costs for this 5 parts are 500k EUR which are not needed any longer.